Siege of Damascus (1148): Second Crusade

-The two main Christian forces that marched to the Holy Land in response to Pope Eugene III and Bernard of Clairvaux's call for the Second Crusade were led by Louis VII of France and Conrad III of Germany.
-Conrad's force included Bolesław IV the Curly and Vladislaus II of Bohemia, as well as Frederick of Swabia, his nephew who would become Emperor Frederick I. The crusade had been called after the fall of the County of Edessa on 24 December 1144.
+The two main Christian forces that marched to the Holy Land in response to Pope Eugene III and Bernard of Clairvaux's call for the Second Crusade were led by Kings Louis VII of France and Conrad III of Germany.
+Conrad's force included Dukes Bolesław IV of Poland and Vladislaus II of Bohemia (who halted his march at Constantinople and subsequently returned) as well as his nephew Frederick Barbarossa of Swabia.
+The crusade had been called after the fall of the County of Edessa on 24 December 1144.
 The crusaders marched across Europe and arrived at Constantinople in September and October 1147.

-Both faced disastrous marches across Anatolia in the months that followed, and most of their armies were destroyed.
-Louis abandoned his troops and travelled by ship to the Principality of Antioch, where his wife Eleanor of Aquitaine's uncle, Raymond, was prince.
+Both Louis and Conrad faced disastrous marches across Anatolia in the months that followed, and most of their armies were destroyed.
+Louis abandoned his troops and travelled by ship to the Principality of Antioch, where his wife Eleanor of Aquitaine's uncle Raymond was prince.
 Raymond expected him to offer military assistance against the Seljuk Turks threatening the principality, but Louis refused and went to Jerusalem to fulfill his crusader vow.
-Conrad, stricken by illness, had earlier returned to Constantinople, but arrived in Jerusalem a few weeks later in early April 1148.
+Conrad, stricken by illness, had earlier returned to Constantinople, but arrived in Jerusalem in early April 1148.
 The original focus of the crusade was Edessa, but in Jerusalem, the preferred target of King Baldwin III and the Knights Templar was Damascus.

-Stephen, King of England did not participate in the second crusade due to internal conflicts.
+King Stephen of England did not participate in the second crusade due to internal conflicts.
 Meanwhile, King David I of Scotland was dissuaded by his subjects from joining the crusade himself.